Almost everywhere ergodicity in quantum lattice models: Abstract

 \section{Abstract}

-We rigorously examine, in generality, the ergodic properties of quantum lattice models with short range interactions, in the $C^*$ algebra formulation of statistical mechanics.
-Ergodicity results, in the context of group actions on $C^*$ algebras, assume that the algebra is asymptotically abelian, which is not the case for time evolution.
-The Lieb-Robinson bound tells us that the spatial extent of any time-evolved local operator grows linearly with time: the operator is, in a precise sense, exponentially small outside a light-cone determined by the Lieb-Robinson velocity.
-This means that the algebra of observables is asymptotically abelian only in a space-like region, and implies a form of ergodicity outside the light-cone.
+{ We rigorously examine, in generality, the ergodic properties of quantum lattice models with short range interactions, in the $C^*$ algebra formulation of statistical mechanics.
+Ergodicity results, in the context of group actions on $C^*$ algebras, assume that the algebra is asymptotically abelian, which is not generically the case for time evolution.
+The Lieb-Robinson bound tells us that, in a precise sense, the spatial extent of any time-evolved local operator grows linearly with time.
+This means that the algebra of observables is asymptotically abelian in a space-like region, and implies a form of ergodicity outside the light-cone.
 But what happens within it?
-We show that the long-time average of connected correlation functions of any observable (any element of the $C^*$ algebra), along space-time rays of almost every speed, vanishes.
-This holds in any state that is invariant under space-time translations and that satisfies weak clustering properties in space.
-Further, we show that the long-time limit of the $n$-th moment, with respect to the state, of a ray-averaged observable converges to the $n$-th power of its expectation in the state (i.e.\ its ensemble average), which means that there are no fluctuations of ray averages in the long time limit.
-This is a statement of ergodicity.
-The ray averages can also be performed in a way that accounts for oscillations, showing that correlations (and moments) of the ray averaged observables cannot sustainably oscillate in the long time limit.
-Finally, we show that in the GNS representation of the algebra of observables, for any KMS state with the above properties, the long-time limit of the ray average of any observable converges (in the strong operator topology) to the ensemble average times the identity, along space-time rays of almost every speed.
+We show that the long-time limit of the $n$-th moment of a ray-averaged observable, along space-time rays of almost every speed, converges to the $n$-th power of its expectation in the state (i.e.\ its ensemble average).
+Thus ray averages do not fluctuate in the long time limit.
+This is a statement of ergodicity, and holds in any state that is invariant under space-time translations and that satisfies weak clustering properties in space.
+The ray averages can be performed in a way that accounts for oscillations, showing that ray-averaged observables cannot sustainably oscillate in the long time limit.
+We also show that in the GNS representation of the algebra of observables, for any KMS state with the above properties, the long-time limit of the ray average of any observable converges (in the strong operator topology) to the ensemble average times the identity, again along space-time rays of almost every speed.
 This is a strong version of ergodicity, and indicates that, as operators, observables get ``thinner'' almost everywhere within the light-cone.
-Again, a similar statement hold under oscillatory averaging.
+A similar statement holds under oscillatory averaging. }